Nail and skin changes

 - Nail darkening or color changes

-- Nails that lift off the nail bed
+- Nails that lift off the nail bed or fall off completely

-- To protect your nails, keep them trimmed and clean.
+- Keep nails trimmed and clean.

 - Wear gloves when doing household chores, gardening, or cleaning.